pip3 install yq

 forwards the exit code jq

-produced, unless there was an error in YAML parsing, in which case the exit code is 1.
+in YAML parsing, in which case the exit code is 1.
+See the jq manual for more

-See the jq manual for more details on jq
+details on jq

 features and options.